ANALYSIS-More pain in Sri Lanka before any resolution to crisis

 GRAPHIC: Sri Lanka's political and economic crisishttps://tmsnrt.rs/3wjctnL

-(Additional reporting by Rachel Savage in London, Uditha Jayasinghe and Alasdair Pal in Colombo, Writing by Raju Gopalakrishnan; Editing by Robert Birsel)
+(Additional reporting by Rachel Savage in London, Uditha Jayasinghe and Alasdair Pal in Colombo, Writing by Raju Gopalakrishnan; Editing by Robert Birsel anjd Andrew Heavens)

 ((Raju.Gopalakrishnan@thomsonreuters.com;))